panaverse/learn-generative-ai/05_microservices_all_in_one_platform/20_serverless_containers/01_dapr_intro/readme.md

 ### Conclusion

 Dapr is a powerful and flexible runtime for building distributed applications, providing abstractions for common microservice needs, and reducing vendor lock-in through its platform-agnostic design.
 It simplifies the development and operation of microservices by providing a consistent API and integrating with multiple state stores, message brokers, and other external systems.
-Whether using Azure Container Apps, GKE Autopilot, AWS Fargate, or native Kubernetes, Dapr offers a seamless and scalable solution for managing distributed applications.
+Whether using Azure Container Apps, GKE Autopilot, AWS Karpenter, or native Kubernetes, Dapr offers a seamless and scalable solution for managing distributed applications.